ethoinformatics/r-database-connections/Access-from-R.md

 	> mdb.get(filename)

-The following script, for example, would let you connect to a database named `test.mdb` located on the desktop.
+The following `R` script, for example, would let you connect to a database named `test.mdb` located on the desktop.
 Note: the name of your database cannot have spaces in it.

 	> # To read all tables in the database
 	> filename <- "~/Desktop/test.mdb"